opiopan/fsmapper/README.md

 - Switchable views

 ### [samples/practical/g1000_x56.lua](samples/practical/g1000_x56.lua)
-This script is added some codes to the aboeve script.<br>The deference between both scripts is only the part to handle logicool G-56.<br>
+This script is added some codes to the aboeve script.<br>The deference between both scripts is only the part to handle logicool X56.<br>
-In this scrit, you can see the following example usage of fsmapper.
+In this script, you can see the following example usage of fsmapper.
 - Basic event handling for USB gaming controller
 - Feeding values to vJoy device
 - Deferred event handling